DHTMLX/docs-todolist/docs/api/rest_api/routes/Put_routes/Put_move.md

   <details>
   <summary>multiple indent/unindent operations</summary>

-  In case the request is sent to indent or unindent multiple tasks, the <b>id</b> value in the request line is set to 0, each task ID with other parameters are listed in the <b>opbatch</b> array of task objects.
+In case the request is sent to indent or unindent multiple tasks, the <b>ID</b> value in the request line is set to 0, each task ID with other parameters should be listed in the <b>opbatch</b> array of task objects.

-In other words, to move multiple tasks, the request should contain the <b>opbatch</b> array of tasks objects with the operations data.
+In other words, to move multiple tasks, a json object in the request body should contain the <b>opbatch</b> array of tasks objects with the operations data.

 Example: